zahsa/zahsa.github.io/notes/quotes.md

 "The heart says yes, the mind says no."

-"If the brain were so simple we could understand it, we would be so simple we couldn’t." --Lyall Watson

 "If the brain were so simple we could understand it, we would be so simple we couldn't."--Lyall Watson